Hassiummm/Hello-World/README.md

 I just started a little project: *An Introduction to Proofs*

-This is a short project that designed to serve as a transition to proof-based mathematics, including some basic concepts in logic, sets, functions...
+This is a short note (about 15 pages long) that designed to serve as a transition to proof-based mathematics, including some basic concepts in logic, sets, functions...
 If you want to start with mathematics, it might be a good option.

 lots work to do... (´･_･`)